ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 order to deploy and deliver our application.

 Containers are executable units of software that package application code along with its libraries and dependencies.
-They allow code to run in any computing environment, whether it be desktop, traditional IT or cloud infrastructure.
-Containers take advantage of a form of operating system (OS) virtualization in which features of the OS kernel (for example, Linux namespaces and cgroups, Windows silos and job objects) can be used to isolate processes and control the amount of CPU, memory and disk that those processes can access.
+They allow the same code to run in many different computing environments, like desktops, servers, IT or cloud infrastructure.
+Containers take advantage of a form of operating system (OS) virtualization in which features of the OS kernel (like for example, Linux namespaces and cgroups) can be used to isolate processes and control the amount of CPU, memory and disk that those processes can access.
 More portable and resource-efficient than virtual machines (VMs), containers have become the de facto compute units of modern cloud-native applications.
 Additionally, containers are critical to the underlying IT infrastructure that powers hybrid multicloud settings—the combination of on-premises, private cloud, public cloud and more than one cloud service from more than one cloud vendor.
 One way to